This secondary area of inquiry promotes interdisciplinary approaches and dialogues between the Humanities and other areas of research.

 The Interdisciplinary Humanities forum first started in the 2015 NeMLA Annual Convention in Toronto, Ontario, then continued in the 2016 NeMLA Annual Convention in Hartford, Connecticut, the 2017 NeMLA Annual Convention in Baltimore, Maryland, and the 2018 NeMLA Annual Convention in Pittsburgh.
 It will also be present at NeMLA's 50th Anniversary Convention in Washington, DC, March 21 to 24, 2019.

-English, University at Buffalo
+Global Gender Studies and English, University at Buffalo